-- 8.J.4.1.17 Additional Reclamation Requirements All previously disturbed areas and active mining areas must be reclaimed to a stable condition following cessation of mining activities.
-This shall include: - Establishing a contour for the long-term stability of the final cover material. - If the final cover is to be vegetated, the slopes shall not be steeper than 2H:1V and shall be dressed with a minimum of 4 inches of topsoil prior to seeding, and shall be stabilized with seed and mulch or with rolled erosion control products, anchored netting, or a soil tackifier for slopes steeper than 3H:1V.
+- 8.J.4.1.17 Additional Reclamation Requirements All previously disturbed areas and active mining areas must be reclaimed to a stable condition following cessation of mining activities per your site-specific reclamation plan.
+This shall include: - Establishing a contour for the long-term stability of the final cover material. - If the final cover is to be vegetated, the slopes shall not be steeper than 2H:1V and shall be dressed with a minimum of 4 inches of topsoil prior to seeding, and shall be stabilized with seed and mulch or with rolled erosion control products, anchored netting, or a soil tackifier for slopes steeper than 3H:1V. - 8.J.4.2 Reserved - 8.J.4.3 Reserved

-8.J.4.2 Reserved

-8.J.4.3 Reserved